Dynatrace/dynatrace-automation-tools/README.md

 ### Docker container

-Use the docker container image from DockerHub: https://hub.docker.com/repository/docker/dynatraceace/dt-automation-cli.
+Use the docker container image from Docker Hub: https://hub.docker.com/repository/docker/dynatraceace/dt-automation-cli.
 This container is made for CI/CD pipelines, to run it locally you can use the following:

 1. `docker run -i -t dynatraceace/dt-automation-cli:latest bash`.
 It will open terminal inside the container where you can use the commands for the CLI like `./dt-automation-cli-linux -h`.
 Reference for each command is described in the documentation for each use case.